Mars

 Mars' arid climate and lack of surface water means that adequately satisfying water demand is a challenge on the planet.
 While natural water does manifest in the form of groundwater reservoirs and polar ice caps, they are insufficient to sustain Mar's burgeoning population of 11 billion.
 Thus, to preserve the fragile Martian hydrology, and to minimize water contamination/wastage, Mars boasts extensive water recapture infrastructure.
 These include Windtraps (which are designed to harvest wind energy and residual atmospheric moisture) and Sietch Reclaimers (which can recycle an entire city's water at rates close to 99.9%).

-Despite its extensive infrastructure, Mar's remains unable to supply sufficient water to supply its explosive population growth.
+Despite its extensive infrastructure, Mar's remains unable to supply sufficient clean water to supply its explosive population growth.
 It is expected that the population will increase to 16 billion by 12850.
 Thus Mars also relies on water imports from two other Federation colonies: Europa and Enceladus.
 This water dependence has had dramatic economic and humanitarian consequences for Mars.

 Planetary Government